You may have noticed that we keep mentioning TEEL as the simple way to manage your diabetes. But what is it?

 Next up is E: Eat healthy food.
 All you have to do is eat half a plate of green, leafy vegetables with lunch and dinner.

 If you have a normal sized plate, and you fill half of it with green, leafy vegetables, there’s not much space for other stuff.
 It’s a great first step.
-Choose from salad, broccoli, spinach, cucumber, cabbage, peas and green beans, gem squash, courgettes.
+Choose from broccoli, spinach, cucumber, cabbage, peas and green beans, gem squash, courgettes or salad (lettuce, tomato, cucumber without fatty dressings).
 Some vegetables aren’t green but still fit into this category because they don’t have any carbs or starch in them – things like tomatoes, carrots, pumpkin, mushrooms, peppers, cauliflower, onions… You can’t include potatoes, sweet potatoes or butternut in this half a plate, I’m afraid.
 They are all carbs, or starch.

 If all you do is increase the amount of vegetables you eat at lunch and dinner – nothing else! – you will already be doing your diabetes management big favours.